openbraininstitute/Bluenaas/README.md

 ## Documentation
 The user documentation for the service can be found [here](https://ebrains-cls-interactive.github.io/docs/online_usecases/single_cell_in_silico/single_cell_clamp/single_cell_clamp.html).

+From version 2.0 we are using [BlueCelluLab](https://github.com/BlueBrain/BlueCelluLab) library to run simulations.

 ## Build frontend/backend dev images
 ```bash
 make build